altangarts/FreeCAD-Themes-ColorPalette/README.md

 #### ✅ Font Colors and ready-made theme color combinations
    1. Edit ➡ Preference ➡ Display ➡ ColorPalette ➡ Theme Colors

-       - You can change the colors by clicking on the color boxes.
+       - You can change the texts colors by clicking on the color boxes.
 You can also select one of the preset theme color combinations.
-To use your own color, adjust the "Accent colors" options.
+To use your own theme color, adjust the "Accent colors" options.

 ⤵️
 <img width="1585" height="1624" alt="Ekran görüntüsü 2026-09-17 221047" src="https://github.com/user-attachments/assets/b64e9f43-db24-445f-a8bf-c1b34d5372fc" />